GokulNC/Smart-GPA-Predictor-and-Analyzer/README.md

 # Android App: Smart GPA Predictor & Analyzer

-Currently, given GPAs obtained till any semester & a target CGPA, the app can predict the GPAs you should obtain in upcoming to achieve the target CGPA that you aim for..
-Lol.
+Currently, given GPAs obtained till any semester & a target CGPA, the app can predict the GPAs you should obtain in upcoming sems to achieve the target CGPA that you aim for..
+Lol.<br/>
 (Currently for CSE department only)

 PS: